Wieboldt's

 Wieboldt Stores, Inc., also known as Wieboldt's, did business as a Chicago general retailer between 1883 and 1987.
 It was founded in 1883 by storekeeper William A. Wieboldt.
 The flagship location was at One North State Street Store in Chicago.

 History

-Wieboldt's operated several Chicago neighborhood stores; its flagship store at State Street and Lake Street in Downtown Chicago, Ashland Avenue and Madison Street, Milwaukee Avenue and Paulina Street, 7601 S. Cicero Avenue (Ford City Mall), Lincoln Avenue and McCormick (Lincoln Village), and 63rd Street and Halsted Street.
-There were also several suburban locations including stores in Evanston, Lombard (Yorktown Mall), Norridge (Harlem Irving Plaza), Carpentersville (Meadowdale), Matteson (Lincoln Mall), Waukegan (Lakehurst Mall), Joliet (Jefferson Square), Mt.
-Prospect (Randhurst Village), and Oak Park, Illinois.
+Wieboldt's operated its flagship store at State Street and Madison Street in Downtown Chicago.
 In 1961, Wieboldt's acquired the failed Mandel Brothers store on State Street as well as a smaller branch store in Lincoln Village shopping center.
-By the 1970s Wieboldt's operated more than 15 stores in the Chicagoland area.
+By the 1970s Wieboldt's operated more than 15 stores in the Chicago metropolitan area.

-Wievildt's celebrated 100 years in business in April 1983.
+Wieboldt's celebrated 100 years in business in April 1983.
 An advertisement in the Chicago Sun-Times stated "Building for a New Tomorrow".
 "An important part of Chicago's past, we look to the future with confidence and enthusiasm.
 The dream of yesterday is the promise of tomorrow.
 Chicago, Wieboldt's.
 Tomorrow begins today."

 During the 1980s, the chain had trouble staying profitable, eventually leading the company into bankruptcy in 1987.
 The chain never recovered and all the stores closed.

+Stores

+Stores closed on March 10, 1987: